November 27, 2021

 Gulmarg, also known as the "Meadow of Flowers," is known for its tall snow-capped mountains, lush foliage, tranquil lakes and a diverse array of flowers.
 It's perfect for families, honeymooners and those who enjoy adventure activities.

-Related Article: 5 Amazing Places To Visit In Gulmarg With Family
+Related Article: Best Time To Visit Kashmir With Family

 Pahalgam, known as the 'Valley of Shepherds,' is located in the western section of Jammu and Kashmir at an elevation of 7200 feet.
 It is a nature lover's getaway with lush meadows, verdant forests, sky-kissing mountains, apple orchards and a very tranquil environment that mesmerises travellers.